Below you'll find our recommendations for a speedy resolution.

 What happens after five days

-If your bag has not been found after seven days, please complete the claim form provided to you on arrival.
+If your bag has not been found after five days, please complete the claim form provided to you on arrival.
 Alternatively you can download the claim form and email it to your nearest Air New Zealand baggage services office.
 If your baggage is not located within 21 days, we will process the claim while continuing to search.